swiss/styleguide/README.md

 ## Build the Styleguide Theme

-The theme has his own gulpfile (for the moment).
-So you have to do the following command to build the assets to then generate the styleguide with `hologram`:
+If you want to contribute on the styleguide **theme** execute the following command to build the assets to then generate the styleguide with `hologram`:

 ```
 $ cd styleguide-theme
+# do some work on the theme...
 $ gulp
 ```